danitrave/SCALT/docs/source/classification.rst

 The report is a file in html format composed of a collection of plots summarizing the general statistics and classification results of the analysis.
 The file reports four different plots:

 1. a bar plot showing how many cells express or not the minimum number of genes for classification;
-2. a second barplot counting how many cells were classified to a cell type cathegory;
+2. a second barplot counting how many cells were classified to each cell type cathegory;
 3. a 2D UMAP;
 4. a 3D UMAP.
+5. a 2D UMAP where cells are colored based on the cell ontology.

 .. note::
-   The genes used for the creation of the UMAPs coordinates are the union of genes coming from the 471 lists of genes without repetitions.
+   The genes used for the creation of the UMAPs coordinates are the union of genes deriving from the 293 cell types that managed to annotate at least 50 cells without repetitions.

 Workflow
 ========